ludwig-schmidt/ls-grid/README.md

 ### Rows

 Rows wrap around columns.
 The number of specified columns inside a row must be smaller or equal to the maximum number of columns (`$columns`).
-All columuns inside a row are displayed on the same horizontal line.
+All columns inside a row are displayed on the same horizontal line.

     <div class="section">
         <div class="container">